 In developing the research proposal, applicants are strongly advised to consult the REACH Equity conceptual model here: REACH Conceptual Model.
 In addition, the REACH Table shows research examples related to REACH Equity’s conceptual model.

 Both the REACH Conceptual Model and the REACH Table provide information on targets for intervention and outcomes of interest; however, these examples are meant to be illustrative only, and do not define the full range of potentially responsive projects.

 In addition, while informative, many of the examples as described in the Table will exceed the size and scope of projects funded under this RFA.
 Click here for more information about currently funded REACH Equity projects.

 If you have questions about these awards or about alignment of your research question with the RFA, please contact Cheryl Miller (firstname.lastname@example.org) to schedule a call with REACH Equity faculty.

 - Duke medical residents, fellows, postdoctoral students and nursing trainees with a research or health professional doctoral degree or its equivalent

 - Duke faculty research mentor

-Applications should be no more than 3 pages in length (excluding CV) and include:
+Applications: No more than 3 pages in length for proposal (excluding CV and other application requirements listed below) and include:

 - Background and rationale for project